quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 The inter-haplotype distance method was implemented in Python, and relies heavily on the following Python libraries: `numpy`, `pandas`, `matplotlib`, `scikit-learn`, `pandera`, `seaborn`, and `numba` [@doi:10.1038/s41586-020-2649-2;@doi:10.5281/zenodo.3509134;@doi:10.1109/MCSE.2007.55;@url:https://jmlr.csail.mit.edu/papers/v12/pedregosa11a.html;@doi:10.25080/Majora-342d178e-010;@doi:10.21105/joss.03021;@doi:10.1145/2833157.2833162].

-Additional documentation is available on GitHub (https://github.com/quinlan-lab/proj-mutator-mapping), along with a reproducible Snakemake [@doi:10.12688/f1000research.29032.1] workflow for running the method from start to finish using the BXDs (including downloading the mutation data, downloading genotypes, and running a genome-wide distance scan).
+The code underlying IHD, as well as documentation of the method, is available on GitHub (https://github.com/quinlan-lab/proj-mutator-mapping).
+We have also deposited a reproducible Snakemake [@doi:10.12688/f1000research.29032.1] workflow for running reproducing all analyses and figures presented in the manuscript.

 ### Simulations to assess the power of the inter-haplotype distance approach